-- why the Level 1 exam passing rate is so low,
+- why the level 1 CFA exam passing rate is so low,

-- how much time you need to prepare yourself for the exam,
+- how much time you need to prepare yourself for the level 1 CFA exam,

-- what is strategic vs tactical study planning,
+- what is strategic vs tactical CFA exam study planning,

-- how a good CFA level 1 study plan should look like.
+- how a good level 1 CFA exam study plan should look like.

 - 2-month L1 Study Plan

 - 4-month L1 Study Plan